kilian-siebel-consulting/rest-bundle/src/Resources/doc/transformer.md

             -   singular_name: resourceName
                 plural_name: resourcesName
                 class: resourceClass
-                converter: converterName
+                converter: converterServiceId
 ```

 Parameters:
  - `singular_name` - the name of the resource (for example "car")
  - `plural_name` - the plural name of the resource (for example "cars")
  - `class` - The class of the resource
- - `converter` - The converter which should search for the resource
+ - `converter` - The converter service id which should search for the resource

 ## Methods
  - `getResourceProxy(string): object|null` - get a proxy object for a resource by the specified path